-The PACKA-CHING idea was inspired by many recycling projects around the world.
-The concept combines elements of other successful initiatives with certain features that make it suitable for the unique conditions that we are faced with in South Africa.
+TThe PACKA-CHING idea was inspired by many recycling projects around the world and carefully crafted to make the concept suitable for the unique conditions that we are faced with in South Africa.

 95% of South Africa’s population does not recycle and informal statistics quote an unemployment rate of over 28%.
-With the aim of increasing recycling rates, PACKA-CHING will focus on lower-income and impoverished communities, which make up a great portion of South Africa’s population.
-This will increase access to a largely untouched stream of recyclable packaging material and create opportunities for positive growth and change in these areas.
+With the aim of increasing recycling rates, PACKA-CHING focuses on low income communities, which make up a great portion of South Africa’s population.
+This increases access to a largely untouched stream of recyclable packaging material and creates opportunities for positive growth in these areas.

-PACKA-CHING recognises the need to make people feel that they have done something good and reward them instantly for doing so.
+Many people don’t recycle because separating household waste seems burdensome.
+PACKA-CHING recognises the need to make people feel that they are doing something good and reward them instantly for doing so.
 Paying recyclers with cash, however, poses many logistical and security-related challenges.

-Using the cashless Kilorands card therefore offers the perfect solution: far more people can be reached each day and the risk of dealing with hard cash is eliminated.
+Using the cashless eWallet payment system therefore offers the perfect solution: far more people can be reached each day and the risk of dealing with hard cash is eliminated.

 The mobility of PACKA-CHING addresses inconvenience by taking the recycling facility to the doorstep of its users.
 This means that it is no longer necessary for individuals to travel long distances along dangerous roads in order to sell their recyclable packaging waste.